What Was The Focus Of Renaissance Art?

 Renaissance And Art

 Even though the Renaissance affected all areas of society, art is one of the areas of the Renaissance most widely known.
-Renaissance art includes painting, sculpture, architecture, music, and literature produced in the 14th, 15th, and 16th centuries in Europe.
+Renaissance art includes painting, sculpture, architecture, music, and literature produced in Europe’s 14th, 15th, and 16th centuries.

 Renaissance Art And Humanism